Information for Participants in the 2022 Rachel Carson Intergenerational Sense of Wonder/Sense of the Wild Contest

 The enthusiasm for nature in the young can enable older participants to appreciate and reconnect with familiar experiences by seeing them through fresh, eager, “sense of wonder” eyes.

-Here are 4 winning entries from the US and abroad written by teams led by Vedika, Camille, Seonghyun and Sean.
+Here are 4 winning entries from the US and other countries written by teams led by Dennis, Cojitha, Ruby, and Ji-Woo.
 Click here to read them.

 Part B. Contest Rules (B-1), Entry Form (B-2) and Check List (B-3)

 a.
 Requirements (Contest requirements are unchanged from those of 2021):

 - You Are Required To Have a Team of 2 or More People.

 Entries must be submitted by a team, consisting of at least two people, representing different generations (for example, a student and a teacher or a teenager and her grandmother).
 They can be relatives or not.